zivtech/puppet-drupal-php/README.md

 The goal of this module is to create a simple and easy to use class for configuring php, specifically with Drupal in mind.
-It wraps the most complete and popular [php module](https://forge.puppetlabs.com/nodes/php) on the forge and adds a ton of convenience settings that can be set from hierra.
+It wraps the most complete and popular [php module](https://forge.puppetlabs.com/mayflower/php) on the forge and adds a ton of convenience settings that can be set from hiera.

-This module is thoroughly tested on Ubuntu 12.04, and 14.04 and should be useable right out of the box.
-It currently supports running php in apache with mod_php and manages apache as well using [puppetlabs-apache](https://forge.puppetlabs.com/puppetlabs/apache).
+This module is thoroughly tested on Ubuntu 16.04 and should be useable right out of the box.
+It currently supports running php in apache with php-fpm and manages apache as well using [puppetlabs-apache](https://forge.puppetlabs.com/puppetlabs/apache).
-The module has been architected with the intention of adding fpm and nginx support, we're just not there yet.
+The module has been architected with the intention of adding nginx support, we're just not there yet.
 PR's are welcome.